-Fortunately, there are several ways to fund a buy-sell agreement, such as using cash, redeeming stock, or drafting an installment note.
-Depending on the size of your business - and your liquid assets - one of these options could be a good choice.
+There are several ways to fund a buy-sell agreement, such as using cash, redeeming stock, or drafting an installment note.
+Depending on the size of your business, and your liquid assets, one or a combination of these options could be a good choice.
 But if you don't have the necessary funds, there is another option you can consider.

-Fixed index universal life insurance (FIUL) can give you and your business partners death benefit protection, to help address business continuation needs and the surviving family's needs for income, final expenses, estate taxes, and debt replacement.
-Depending on your situation, an FIUL may be a good choice to fund your buy-sell agreement because the death benefit provides cash only when it's needed.
-This allows the remaining business owner to buy the company interests of a co-owner's share, if he or she were to die, at a previously agreed-upon price.
+Indexed universal life (IUL) insurance can give you and your business partners death benefit protection, to help address business continuation needs and the surviving family's needs for income, final expenses, estate taxes, and income replacement.

-There are many reasons why FIUL can be a good choice to fund your entity purchase buy-sell agreement, including the following:
+There are many reasons why IUL can be a good choice to fund your buy-sell agreement, including the following:

-- A death benefit is provided at the time when it is needed to carry out the buy-sell agreement - upon the death of the business owner. - In most cases the death benefit will be incometax-free. - Potential cash value accumulation is incometax-deferred. - Any cash value accumulation could be accessed through tax-free loans or withdrawals1 to fund the buy-sell upon other triggering events, such as the insured's disability or retirement. - When taking policy loans, it is important to carefully manage your policy values to help prevent a lapse.
+- A death benefit is provided at the time when it is needed to carry out the buy-sell agreement upon the death of the business owner. - In most cases the death benefit will be income-tax-free. - Potential accumulation value is income-tax-deferred. - Any cash value could be accessed through incometax-free loans or withdrawals1 to fund the buy-sell upon other triggering events, such as the insured's disability or retirement.